waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## A. Untested Hypotheses
 *   **Union Cave Connectivity:** An alternative hypothesis for the disconnected nature of the cave is that a hidden switch or event must be triggered to open a new path.
 This is currently untestable without full exploration.
-*   **Route 32 North Path (Confirmed Blocked):** My pathfinding tools are currently non-functional, but previous attempts confirmed the path north on Route 32 is blocked by `CUT_TREE`s and walls.
-This path is not viable until I acquire the Cut HM.
+*   **Route 32 North Path (Confirmed Blocked):** My pathfinding tools are currently non-functional, but previous attempts confirmed the path north on Route 32 is blocked by `CUT_TREE`s.
 *   **Ruins of Alph East Entrance:** My current assumption is that the east entrance is the correct path forward.
 An alternative hypothesis is that this entrance is also a dead end or requires a key item, and the true path forward is to continue south on Route 32.
 I will test this by attempting to enter the east entrance.
 If it fails, I will systematically explore south.

 # VI.
 Key Items & HMs